haifeng-jin/pytorch-source/docs/0_code_structure.md

 * `THCUNN`.
 The CUDA version of `THNN`.

 You can see some `*.cu` and `*.cuh` files under `THC` and `THCUNN`.
+These libraries are implemented in a C language style.
 These are later turned into the `ATen` library.

 ## Core classes